 Situate your F1 so the adjustment tab is in front of your body when the camera strap is fully-extended, and the camera is worn sling-style.

 Pull the keeper about 2″ (5cm) away from the D-ring to “unlock” it.
-It’s held securely in place by friction — and just needs a good tug.
+It’s held securely in place by friction — and needs a strong tug.

 You don’t need to remove the sliplok and keeper altogether, just feed the cut end of the webbing back through both.